Yūjirō Ishihara: Life and career

-Yūjirō grew up in Kobe, in Otaru, Hokkaidō, and in Zushi, Kanagawa.
+Ishihara grew up in Kobe, Otaru, and Zushi.
 His father, an employee of Mitsui O.S.K.
 Lines, was from Ehime Prefecture, and his mother was from Miyajima, Hiroshima.

-Yūjirō attended Otaru Fuji Kindergarten and then Otaru City Inaho Elementary School.
+Ishihara attended Otaru Fuji Kindergarten and then Otaru City Inaho Elementary School.
 During his elementary school years he participated in competitive swimming and skied on Mt.
 Tengu.
 He then attended Zushi City Zushi junior High School, where he began playing basketball.
 He aimed to enter Keio Senior High School, but did not pass the entrance examination.
-He enrolled at Keio Shiki Boys' Senior High School, but in 1951 was admitted to Keio Senior High School.
+He enrolled at Keio Shiki Senior High School, but in 1951 was admitted to Keio Senior High School.
 Afterward he entered the political science department of the school of law at Keio University, associated with the high school, but reportedly spent all his time playing around.

 Wanting to become an actor, he auditioned at Toho, Daiei Film and Nikkatsu, but did not pass any of his auditions.
 However, in 1956, with help from producer Takiko Mizunoe and his brother Shintaro, he received a bit-part in the film adaptation of Shintaro's Akutagawa Prize-winning Season of the Sun, making his film debut.
 Afterwards he withdrew from Keio University to work for Nikkatsu, playing the lead in the film adaptation of Shintaro's novel Crazed Fruit.

 At the 1958 Blue Ribbon Awards Ishihara won the prize for best new actor for the 1957 films Washi to taka and Man Who Causes a Storm.
 He would go on to become one of the representative stars of the Showa Era with his twin acting and singing career, but his life was one made harder by illness and injury.

 In 1960 he married actress Mie Kitahara, his co-star in a number of films beginning in 1956 with Crazed Fruit.

-Yūjirō, together with Akira Kobayashi, was the main male star at Nikkatsu on Nikkatsu's move into the Roman Porno soft porn market.
-Yūjirō founded the Ishihara Productions company to make films.
-Kurobe's Sun which he produced was a great success but some movies he produced failed and he was forced to appear in the television dramas although he was reluctant to appear.
+Ishihara, together with Akira Kobayashi, was the main male star at Nikkatsu at the time of Nikkatsu's move into the Roman Porno soft porn market.
+Yūjirō founded Ishihara Promotion in order to make regular films.
+Kurobe's Sun, which he produced, was a great success, but other movies he produced failed and he was forced to appear in television dramas to make ends meet.

-Yūjirō survived a 1978 oral cancer of the tongue, and a 1981 aortic aneurysm, supported by friends, family and his legion of fans.
-However he was later diagnosed with liver cancer and died at Keio University Hospital in 1987 on July 17 at 4:26.
+Ishihara survived an oral cancer of the tongue in 1978, and an aortic aneurysm in 1981, supported by friends, family, and his legion of fans.
+However he was later diagnosed with liver cancer and died at Keio University Hospital on July 17, 1987 at 4:26 a.m.
 He was 52 years old.
-His final appearance as an actor was in the final episode of popular detective television drama Taiyō ni Hoero!.
+His final appearance as an actor was in the final episode of popular detective television drama Taiyō ni Hoero!
 In Taiyō ni Hoero!
-Ishihara kept on playing the role of Shunsuke Todō for 14 years and gained new popularity.
+Ishihara had played the role of Shunsuke Todō for 14 years and gained new popularity.

-Throughout his life Yūjirō used alcohol and tobacco, and ate meals that were lacking in vegetables; this unhealthy lifestyle is generally acknowledged as contributing to his early death.
+Throughout his life Ishihara abused alcohol and tobacco, and ate meals that were lacking in vegetables; this unhealthy lifestyle is generally acknowledged as contributing to his early death.